 You will need to have an initial UHCS evaluation in order to be prescribed medications or have any prescriptions renewed.
 If you have ever had medication treatment in the past, it is important to bring prior documentation.
 This allows for your best possible care and can help ease the transition process.

-In addition to an initial evaluation appointment, treatment with stimulant prescriptions such as Ritalin, Adderall, or Concerta will require a medical evaluation and any information supporting an ADHD diagnosis including testing results.
+In addition to an initial evaluation appointment, treatment with stimulant prescriptions such as Ritalin, Adderall, or Concerta typically requires a neuropsychological evaluation and any information supporting an ADHD diagnosis including testing results.

-Please note that UHCS clinicians generally do not consider potentially addictive and dangerous sedatives such as Xanax, Ativan, Valium and Klonopin to be first choices in treating anxiety.
-We consider addictive and potentially dangerous interactions prominently in our treatment decisions.
+Please note that UHCS clinicians generally do not consider benzodiazepines such as Xanax, Ativan, Valium and Klonopin to be first choices in treating anxiety due to the high potential for dependence.